addnorth/material-configs/docs/setup.md

 ### Build or validate fails with validation errors

 - Open the file mentioned in the error.
-- Fix JSON/INI syntax (VS Code helps).
+- Fix JSON/INI syntax (Cursor or your editor helps).
 - Run `npm run validate` again.

 ### Need help